The Pirate Fairy: Plot

 The fairies attempt to retrieve the blue pixie dust but are caught when Iridessa loses control over her nature talent and reveals their location.
-Tink tries to convince Zarina to return home to Pixie Hollow, but she refuses because she feels unappreciated.
-With the fairies now captured, the pirates make regular flying pixie dust.
-Hook, curious about flying, convinces Zarina to use some on him.
-After joyfully flying around the cave, Hook double-crosses Zarina and traps her in a lantern, revealing himself as the real captain.
+Tink tries to convince Zarina to return home to Pixie Hollow, but she refuses because she feels more appreciated by the pirates.
+With the fairies now captured, Zarina and the pirates make golden flying pixie dust.
+James, curious about flying, convinces Zarina to use some on him.
+After joyfully flying around the cave, James betrays Zarina and traps her in a lantern, revealing himself as the real captain, and that he and the other pirates had been using her the whole time.

 Tinker Bell and the others fail to escape their imprisonment until the baby crocodile arrives and frees them.
-The fairies almost retrieve the blue pixie dust, but Hook threatens to throw Zarina into the sea unless they hand it over.
-Tink gives it up, and Hook sprinkles it over the ship before throwing Zarina overboard.
+The fairies almost retrieve the blue pixie dust, but James threatens to throw Zarina into the sea unless they hand it over.
+Tink gives it up, and James sprinkles it over the ship before throwing Zarina overboard.
+The other fairies rescue Zarina and they fly after the ship.

-As the pirates sail towards the Second Star, the fairies return and use their switched talents to defeat the pirates and turn the ship.
-Zarina attempts to retrieve the blue pixie dust from Hook, who chases after her.
-Zarina gains a speck of blue pixie dust which she throws at Hook, who starts flying crazily as the two kinds of pixie dust react to each other.
-As the fairies fly away, Hook swears revenge on them and is attacked by the baby crocodile.
+As the pirates sail towards the Second Star, the fairies return and use their talents to defeat the pirates and turn the ship.
+Zarina attempts to retrieve the blue pixie dust from James, who chases after her.
+Zarina gains a speck of blue pixie dust which she throws at James, who starts flying crazily as the two kinds of pixie dust react to each other.
+As the fairies fly away, James swears revenge on them and is attacked by the baby crocodile.
 Zarina returns the blue pixie dust to Tink and her friends, before preparing to leave.
 Tinker Bell offers her a chance to return to Pixie Hollow and she accepts, helping her friends sail the ship back.
-The other fairies wake up with no recollection of what happened.
+Once they return, the sleeping fairies in Pixie Hollow wake up.

 Zarina is about to promise not to tamper with pixie dust again, but Tink convinces her to show off her abilities, restoring Tink and her friends' original fairy talents and allowing them to put on a beautiful Festival performance.
 Everyone congratulates them, and Zarina's alchemy talent is finally accepted.

+During the post credit scenes, James finally evades the crocodile but is stranded in the ocean until he is rescued by Mr. Smee, who compliments the hook in his possession.